open-telemetry/opentelemetry-collector-contrib/pkg/stanza/fileconsumer/design.md

 - File path
 - Decoder (dedicated instance to avoid concurrency issues)

+# Reader Wrapper

+These are struct which are sent through a channel to the threadpool.

+### Contents of Reader Wrapper

+- Reader
+- File path associated with the wrapper

 ### Functionality

 As implied by the name, Readers are responsible for consuming data as it is written to a file.